-Employees with less than one year of service may be eligible for 13 weeks of LWOP absence with benefits for absences of at least two consecutive weeks.
+Employees with less than one year of service may be eligible for up to 13 weeks of LWOP absence without benefits for absences of at least two consecutive weeks.
 Note: Only one occasion within a rolling year will be approved.